 After completing our Master of Accountancy program, you’ll be ready to secure a competitive accounting or management position in myriad industries.
 In a 2020 study conducted by U.S. News and World Report, 45 percent of employers plan on hiring Master of Accountancy graduates in the coming year.
 And with a job field that’s expected to grow 6 percent by 2028, it’s an opportune time to invest in yourself and your accounting knowledge.

 The field of accounting requires dynamic and flexible thinking.
 We’ve structured our program so that you can focus on the area most applicable to your career aspirations.

 In addition to general accountancy, our Master of Accountancy offers specializations in taxation; data analytics and systems; and financial analysis, auditing, and reporting.

 The Department of Accounting at the College of Business is well known for its productivity in tax accounting research.
-Our department is ranked 1st in research productivity, 4th in tax research worldwide, and 12th in experimental managerial accounting research worldwide by the BYU Accounting Research Rankings.
+Our department is ranked 8th in tax research, in the top 10% in overall research breadth worldwide, and in the top 12% worldwide for overall research productivity by the BYU Accounting Research Rankings.